 The download version of this tutorial is approximately 700MB.
-After ordering you will be sent an email with a link to download the file, which is an exe file.
-Your email or web browser may warn about downloading and EXE file but in this case it is OK.
+After ordering you will be sent an email with a link to download the file, which is an zip file.
+You should be able to unzip this and use it on either a MAC or PC.

 There is a time limit of approximately a week for you to do this.
 If you have not successfully downloaded the tutorial in this time please email me and I can provide new links for the download.
 If for some reason you need to download the files in the future just let me know and I will send you some new links.

-Simply double click on the final file and run the setup program.
-It will prompt you for where you would like the tutorial installed.
-It will take about 700MB of hard drive space, and can be saved anywhere on your computer.
-Once the installer has finished go to the folder where you save the tutorial and double click on the “index.html” file.
+Once the download has finished go to the folder where you saved the tutorial and double click on the “index.html” file.
 The tutorial will open in your chosen web browser.
 It has been tested in Microsoft Edge, Google Chrome and Mozilla Firefox.